Q: What is The Red Backpack Fund?

 Q: Are sole proprietors/solopreneurs eligible to apply?
 What about businesses and nonprofits that exclusively employ contractors?

-GlobalGiving defines sole proprietorship as an entity that is owned and staffed by just one person.
+GlobalGiving defines sole proprietorship as an entity that is owned or founded and staffed by just one person.

 Female entrepreneurs own nearly 12 million businesses in the U.S., ranging from sole proprietorships to employers of small, medium, and large teams.
 We greatly value the importance and contributions of sole proprietors, but in facilitating The Red Backpack Fund in partnership with The Spanx by Sara Blakely Foundation, we determined that the greatest benefit will come from supporting entrepreneurs who have hired at least one employee.
 In this way, the grants can benefit not only the work of female entrepreneurs, but the employees they have hired and will keep on the payroll amidst the uncertainty of the COVID-19 pandemic.
 With limited grant funding available and millions of women in need, we had to set clear eligibility criteria for The Red Backpack Fund that helped the most diverse community of women possible.

 The employment of at least one additional staff member (non-contractor), in addition to the owner, is therefore a requirement to be eligible for The Red Backpack Fund.
-This is defined by having withheld taxes from payroll for at least one employee this fiscal year and having one or more employees on payroll, in addition to yourself.
+This is defined by having withheld taxes from payroll for at least one employee within the last fiscal year and having one or more employees on payroll, in addition to yourself.
+Unfortunately, nonprofits operated solely by volunteers are not eligible for this grant.
 GlobalGiving will verify tax withholding during our grant review prior to awarding funds.

 Q: Can I use my Social Security Number as my taxpayer ID when applying for a grant?